 Lisa currently teaches on the following modules:

-Lin, L. (2022) ‘A New Era of Creative Freedom: How Tencent Originals are reinvigorating Chinese talk shows’, in Streaming Stories: Subscription Video and Storytelling Across Borders, Amanda D. Lotz and Ramon Lobato (eds.)
-NYU Press: New York (in production).
+Lin, L. (2022) 'A New Era of Creative Freedom: How Tencent Originals are reinvigorating Chinese talk shows'.
+In: Lotz, A. D., and Lobato, R. (Eds.)
+(2022) Streaming Stories: Subscription Video and Storytelling Across Borders.
+New York: NYU Press.

 ‘Technologically-empowered Production Cultures in Post-TVIII China: Creative Freedoms and Implicit Fears’, IAMCR 2020 (International Association for Media and Communication Research), Online, July 2020.